tieto-pc/aws-devops-intro-demo/README.md

 # Prerequisites

 - You need to deploy the [aws-ecs-fargate-demo](https://github.com/tieto-pc/aws-ecs-fargate-demo) project first since it provides the ECR that this DevOps demonstration uses when it pushes the new Docker image to ECR.
+- You need to clone the Java example project [java-simple-rest-demo-app ](https://github.com/tieto-pc/java-simple-rest-demo-app) and push the code to CodeCommit for the demonstration.
 - You need to upload your SSH public key to AWS as instructed in chapter "Upload Your SSH Public Key for Using CodeCommit".
+See next chapter for further details for this prerequisite.

 # Upload Your SSH Public Key for Using CodeCommit